Revalidations on sábanas

 Nevertheless, it will be seen that even the majesty of these seals could not overcome the public’s distrust.

 With the plethora of issues in circulation and the resulting confusing amongst the general population validations were also used to confirm that a note was legal tender within a certain area (one can note the subtle distinction between ‘Este billete es de circulación forzosa’ and ‘Este billete es de circulaciión forzosa por ser autentico’) and could even be applied to one’s opponents’ issue if necessity dictated.
-Moreover, we should not underestimate the Mexican bureaucrats’ love of seals and other symbols of authority.
-To initial thousands of notes would be to most people a tiresome chore: to a Mexican it could be sheer pleasure.

 Although the Chihuahuan Tesorería General and later its Departamento de Hacienda were deeply interested in maintaining the purity of the currency and sent out some commissions most validations were local, ephemeral affairs and few references exist.
 Information on these resellos is set out in the following pages.

 On 20 September 1914 it was reported that all the sábanas (todos los billetes que fueron emitidos por la División del Norte del Ejército Constitucionalista que manda el Sr. Gral.
 Francisco Villa) were to be revalidated in the Secretaría de Hacienda y Crédito Público so that they could enter circulationEl Reformador, 21 September 1914.
 They would then be of forced circulation.
 This was to be a temporary measure until they were replaced.
 Many thousands of such notes were circulating in Mexico City, and generally accepted in small quantitiesLa Opinión, Veracruz, 21 September 1914: El Observador, Guanajuato, 24 September 1914.